Manhattan DA Defers to Judge on Delaying Trump’s Sentencing Date

 0:00

-Manhattan District Attorney Alvin Bragg’s office said it will defer to a New York judge on former President Donald Trump’s request to delay his criminal case sentencing until after the presidential election this year.
+Manhattan District Attorney Alvin Bragg’s office said it will defer to a New York judge regarding former President Donald Trump’s request to delay his criminal case sentencing until after the presidential election this year.

 Bragg’s office, in a letter received by the court on Aug.
 19, wrote that prosecutors will leave it up to Judge Juan Merchan to decide whether Trump’s sentencing in his New York case should be delayed beyond the current Sept.
 18 hearing date.

-Prosecutors wrote in their letter: “Given the defense’s newly-stated position, we defer to the Court on whether an adjournment is warranted to allow for orderly appellate litigation of that question, or to reduce the risk of a disruptive stay from an appellate court pending consideration of that question.
+Prosecutors wrote in their letter: “Given the defense’s newly stated position, we defer to the Court on whether an adjournment is warranted to allow for orderly appellate litigation of that question, or to reduce the risk of a disruptive stay from an appellate court pending consideration of that question.

 “The People are prepared to appear for sentencing on any future date the Court sets.”